ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Git-account-creation.md

 ## Creating a GitHub account

 With git, you can immediately start version control.
 But in order to contribute to the BrainFANS repository, you will need a GitHub account.
-This is very simple and is a simple matter of going to [GitHub](https://github.com/), then clicking on "sign up for GitHub", then following the rest of the instructions.
+This is a simple matter of going to [GitHub](https://github.com/), then clicking on "sign up for GitHub", then following the rest of the instructions.

 Once you have signed up, please proceed to log into your account.